 He has published four poetry collections, including Spirit of the Wolf: Raise Your Voice and The Duke of Windsor: Wolf Sings the Blues.
 His work has appeared in countless anthologies and periodicals including Prairie Fire and CV2, including the special joint issue ndncountry, published in 2018.
 He has appeared at storytelling and literary festivals across North America and for close to two decades he has been conducting workshops for school children all over Manitoba.

 Duncan is currently completing a manuscript entitled this city is red, a series of reflections on the city he calls home.
 The work was developed through his long-standing membership in Winnipeg’s Indigenous Writers Collective.
 In October 2020, Wilfrid Laurier University Press will release mahikan ka-onot: The Poetry of Duncan Mercredi, a collection spanning from his earliest work to recent unpublished poems.

 Duncan was the 2019 writer-in-residence at the University of Manitoba’s Centre for Creative Writing and Oral Culture.
 In welcoming him to the position, CCWOC Director Warren Cariou said this of Duncan: “His storytelling in the Cree/Métis tradition is incredibly engaging, funny and profound and his celebrated poetry and fiction writing also builds from the strengths of his storytelling knowledge.
 Duncan will help us to understand our place, our languages and ourselves in new ways.”

 Fellow Indigenous Writers Collective member, the poet and novelist Katherena Vermette, adds “Duncan has always been this town's poet laureate, really, so it's nice to make it official.
 He's already done all the work - from his early days as a Main Street poet, his published collections like Dreams of Wolf in the City and The Duke of Windsor, and of course, his many years entertaining and educating students of all ages as a visiting storyteller to schools across this city, province and country.
 Winnipeg, we are so lucky to have him.”

-Duncan Mercredi will serve as Winnipeg’s Poet Laureate for 2020 and 2021.
+Duncan Mercredi serves as Winnipeg’s Poet Laureate for 2020 and 2021.